 This report is available to subscribers of the Chilmark Advisory Service or may be purchased separately by clicking below.
-To accompany the release of this report, lead author Brian Murphy will be hosting a webinar in which he will share some of the key findings of this report and answer questions about the trends in analytics that are driving modern changes to healthcare delivery.
+To accompany the release of this report, lead author Brian Murphy hosted a webinar in which he shared some of the key findings of this report and answered questions about the trends in analytics that are driving modern changes to healthcare delivery.

 Our extensive research for this report uncovered a market wherein today’s leading analytics applications are beginning to address broader needs than just VBC.
 This is causing greater separation in the relative capabilities of vendor solutions in the market today, with some vendors still primarily focused on VBC and care management needs, while others move to address EPM.